RICHARD SPARKS

 Sparks founded Seattle Pro Musica in 1973 and in seven seasons conducted over 70 different programs with three ensembles.
 From 1978 to 1985 he was Principal Conductor of the Pacific Northwest Bach Festival in Spokane, Washington.
 His academic career began at Mount Holyoke College in Massachusetts from 1980-83, and then became Director of Choral Activities at Pacific Lutheran University (PLU) and led the Choir of the West from 1983-2001 He also conducted the Seattle Symphony Chorale for four years, preparing them for nine recordings on the Delos label including a Grammy-nominated recording of Hanson's Lament of Beowulf.
 He founded Choral Arts Northwest and was artistic director for 11 years, making three CDs on the Loft/Gothic label.
 Sparks was also Artistic Director of Pro Coro Canada, a professional chamber choir in Edmonton, Alberta, from 1999-2011.

 Sparks worked with the Swedish Radio Choir in 2002, 2007, and 2008, including preparing the Brahms Ein Deutsches Requiem for a performance with Valery Gergiev and the Rotterdam Philharmonic which is DVD with BIS Records.
-He has also guest conducted the Santa Fe Desert Chorale, Vocal Arts Ensemble of Cincinnati, and he Anchorage Music Festival among many others.
+He has also guest conducted the Santa Fe Desert Chorale, Vocal Arts Ensemble of Cincinnati, the Anchorage Music Festival, Cappella Romana, the Amherst Bach Festival, among many others.